 Geoff joined Golden Days Radio in late 1999, and at the beginning of February 2000 'went to air' presenting the very first Monday breakfast program on Golden Days Radio.
 He later presented Friday Breakfast 7.30 to 11am and Tuesday Drive 5 to 8pm for nearly 10 years.

-Geoff served on the Committee of Management, Program Sub-Committee and was elected Deputy President during almost 10 years of service.
+Geoff served on the Committee of Management, Program Sub-Committee and was elected Deputy President during his years of service.
 He prepared and implemented a complete new business marketing plan, and introduced the 'new look' Golden Days sound jingle and our logo which is familiar to all.

 The marketing team conducted successful 'outside promotions', members drives and incentives, promotional materials, advertising and talks to community groups.
 This played a large part in growing awareness for our radio station, building membership and loyal sponsorships.
 In addition to this involvement, Geoff gained further experience with two other radio stations in Melbourne over 8 years.

-After business commitments for the last 3 years, Geoff is thrilled to return 'home' to Golden Days to share "beautiful music that will last forever" with our Golden Days listeners.
+After family business commitments for over 3 years, Geoff was thrilled to return 'home' to Golden Days to share "beautiful music that will last forever" with our Golden Days listeners.